Alfred Street Baptist Church (ASBC) has become the largest faith-based financial supporter of HBCUs in the nation.

 Finding money for college can be hard.
 HBCU Lifestyle makes it easy.
 Check back often for the latest on finding your pot of college funding gold.

-The Hungry for Education Scholarship is a collaboration of the Tom Joyner Foundation and the Denny’s.
-The deadline for the application is December 1, 2016.
+The Hungry for Education Scholarship from the Tom Joyner Foundation and the Denny’s application deadline is December 10, 2022.